levilindsey/squared-away/README.md

 A tile-matching puzzle game.

-This game is still an alpha version.
+This game is an alpha version.

 Also, this project currently contains the content for the other parts of my personal website.
 I will eventually separate out the other parts of the site